MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Computed-Values/index2.md

 The table called Table3 stores the details of students and the marks they achieved in monthly tests (each test was out of 16 marks).

-Both students whose surname starts with the letter `J` have found errors in their test results for test 2 and test 4.
+Both students whose surname starts with the letter `S` have found errors in their test results for test 2 and test 4.

 {:start="3"}
 3. Use a single SQL query to changed the required records.